-Professor Dr Malik R. Dahlan is the Chaired Professor of International Law and Public Policy at Queen Mary University of London (QMUL).
-He is also a Professor and Steering Committee Member of the Energy Law Institute.
+At CCLS, Professor Dahlan sits on the Advisory Council.
+He was also a Professor of the Energy Law Institute (ELI) and a member of the ELI Steering Board.
 He leads the Trade Initiative and sits on the Sovereign Wealth Funds (SWFs) Working Group.
-He teaches in Energy Law and Ethics, Renewable Energy Law and Energy Geopolitics; and supervises Masters and PhD theses on trade, energy and Islamic law, ethics and dispute resolution (please see supervision areas section for greater detail).
+He taught Energy Law and Ethics, Renewable Energy Law and Energy Geopolitics; and supervised LLM and PhD dissertations on trade, energy and ethics, investment, Investor-State Disputes (ISDS), and dispute resolution.

-- ‘The Hijaz: The First Islamic State’ Hurst Publishing, jointly with Oxford University Press, forthcoming (June 2018)
+- ‘The Hijaz: The First Islamic State’ Hurst Publishing, jointly with Oxford University Press, 2018

 - The Application of the Objectives of Islamic Law on Public Policy’ Al-Azhar, Samo Press, Beirut 2017

 - ‘Manliness.
 A Translation and Commentary on Hamza Shihata’s lecture: Ar-Rujulah Imad Al-Khuluq Al-Fadel’ (Manliness: The Pillar of Virtuous Ethic) Haus Publishing 2016.

 - Malik Dahlan.
 “The Hijaz and International Law” Oxford Bibliographies in International Law.
 Ed.
 EIC Name.
 New York: Oxford University Press, 21 APRIL 2021.
 Available here.